rszemplinski/cmdql/README.md

 ## 📖 Overview

-`qlsh` is a CLI tool designed for developers, DevOps engineers, and system administrators.
+`cmdql` is a CLI tool designed for developers, DevOps engineers, and system administrators.
 This tool blends the power of query language with the flexibility and familiarity of a shell environment, providing an intuitive, efficient, and powerful way to manage and query data across various systems and services.

-`qlsh` is built to streamline the process of monitoring, managing, and analyzing data from servers, databases, applications, and other sources, all from the comfort of your command line.
+`cmdql` is built to streamline the process of monitoring, managing, and analyzing data from servers, databases, applications, and other sources, all from the comfort of your command line.

 ## ⚡️ Features